ashutoshmjain/gita/src/thought.md

 Just like immense work in math and science, that led to modern information technologies, the groundwork [^groundwork] for the prior shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was to find a purpose to scribe -  a root reference narrative that would span ages without losing its luster.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
 Thousands of scribes would spend millions of hours to handwrite proof copies of `Mahabharata` - each time adding a bit of their own tenor;  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux, macOS and Android and many more including countless variants of each.

 You may find the comparison rather odd - an amusing flight of fancy!
-What could be common in first scribed narrative and first portable operating system ?
-The way Unix triggered a "porting culture" in quest of ever more efficient general purpose machines; `Mahabharata` motivated scribes to find better canvass and ink - faster tools to write.
-In a way it kick-started a race to innovate.
+What could be common in first scribed narrative for humans, and first portable operating system for computers ?
+The way Unix triggered a "porting culture" in quest of ever more efficient general purpose computers; `Mahabharata` motivated scribes to find better canvass and ink - faster tools to write.
+In a way it kick-started a race to innovate - but that is just a superficial comparison.
+There is a bit more to it than that meets the eye ..

 In the hindsight, as we are on the cusp of artificial general intelligence, there appears even more profound connection - not without stretch of imagination though ...